Click here to receive the Newsloop with more news like this

 - and our lives DO depend on safe roads and

-intersections, which should be widened when it is warranted.
+intersections, which should be widened when warranted.

 Residents were not notified